 Android 11 removes platform support for DebugFS and requires that it not be mounted or accessed on production devices.
 While DebugFS was created for debugging purposes, it has been included in user and usedebug builds for generic and vendor-specific components.
 DebugFS is being deprecated because it creates:

 Unstable and undocumented API.
 Android depends on well-defined and stable Linux kernel interfaces and HALs to function correctly.
 VTS tests enforce the presence and correctness of these interfaces.
 DebugFS can't be enforced because its ABI is neither stable nor documented.

 Poor code quality.
 Because they are for debugging, nodes added to

 debugfsaren't reviewed and tested as rigorously as those in other file systems.
 When bugs are discovered in

 debugfs, they are treated as less of a priority, which contributes to security vulnerabilities that originate from

 Security vulnerabilities.
 DebugFS was created with the intention of helping kernel developers debug the system and not with a focus on security.
-Currently, there is no efficient method to verify that all DebugFS nodes exposed on a production device are secure.
+There's no efficient method to verify that all DebugFS nodes exposed on a production device are secure.
 Although SEpolicy tightening has reduced the severity of security vulnerabilities originating from

 debugfs, disallowing mounting